artichoke/artichoke/README.md

 artichoke is licensed with the [MIT License](/LICENSE) (c) Ryan Lopopolo.

 Some portions of Artichoke are derived from third party sources.
-The READMEs in each crate discusses which third party licenses are applicable to the sources and derived works in Artichoke.
+The READMEs in each crate discuss which third party licenses are applicable to the sources and derived works in Artichoke.